Valley of Fire Road: History

 A county road appearing in an approximately parallel alignment of the Valley of Fire Road appears on official state highway maps as early as 1933.
 However, the road proceeded much more easterly from U.S. Route 91 (US 91) and SR 6 at Crystal to connect to SR 12 near St. Thomas, bypassing north of the Valley of Fire.
 This roadway was marked as State Route 40 by 1935, and was shown along a route connecting Crystal more directly to Overton on SR 12, a distance of roughly 30 mi.
 By 1941, SR 40 was moved to a new alignment that resembles the present-day alignment of the Valley of Fire Road—the new routing was an unimproved, 23 mi roadway traversing the southern side of the Valley of Fire State Park.
 The road was finally paved by 1964.

-In 1976, the Nevada Department of Transportation (NDOT) began an effort to renumber its state highways.
+On July 1, 1976, the Nevada Department of Transportation (NDOT) began an effort to renumber its state highways.
 In this process, the SR 40 designation along Valley of Fire Road was proposed to be combined with SR 12 into a new State Route 169.
 This new highway designation was first seen on state highway maps in 1978.
 This action ultimately was not carried out, leaving the Valley of Fire Road without a state route number by 1982.
 However, as of 2020, the portion of Valley of Fire Road within the state park boundaries is still maintained by NDOT as a state park road.

 A 10.5 mi section of the Valley of Fire Road—the portion between the west and east entrances to the state park—was designated a Nevada Scenic Byway on June 30, 1995.